rintoj/ngx-virtual-scroller/README.md

 * Added ability to put other elements inside of scroll (Need to wrap list itself in @ContentChild('container'))
 * Added ability to use any parent with scrollbar instead of this element (@Input() parentScroll)
-* Emitting offset - number of the first visible element

 ## About